Evolution & Ecology

 Polyploidy is common in flowering plants, but the ecological consequences of polyploidy, and its influence on patterns of diversification remain unclear.
 Employing a wide range of tools, including ecological field studies, population genetics, molecular systematics, and greenhouse experiments, I seek to answer questions such as: How does whole genome duplication—polyploidy—shape evolution?
 Does polyploidy shape patterns of biodiversity?
 Are plants differing in chromosome complement adapted to different habitats?

-Scroll down to read more about my current research.
+Scroll down to read more about current research in the lab.

 The North American creosote bush, Larrea tridentata (Zygophyllaceae), is an ecologically important and ubiquitous shrub occurring throughout some of the most arid environments in the southwestern United States and northern Mexico.
 The species comprises diploids, autotetraploids, and autohexaploids with distributions that roughly correspond to the Chihuahuan, Sonoran, and Mojave Deserts, respectively.